Restricted volumes on K\"ahler manifolds: Numerical restricted volumes of classes

 for all $0<\ve<1.$ Fixing any $\ve<\gamma\eta/2$, we have that

 so that $(1-\gamma)T_\ve+\gamma S\in[\alpha]$ is a K\"ahler current with analytic singularities which do not contain $V$ and

 a contradiction, where we chose $\ve$ small enough so that

 which is possible again thanks to Lemma \ref{finite}.
-Since $(1-\gamma)T_\ve+\gamma S\in[\alpha]$ is a K\"ahler current, this argument also proves \eqref{toshow} when we restrict to K\"ahler currents. \end{proof} \begin{rem} When $[\alpha]$ is big and $V\not\subset E_{nK}(\alpha)$, the numerical restricted volume was introduced independently by Hisamoto \cite{Hi} and Matsumura \cite{Ma}, by the right hand side of \eqref{toshow} (using closed positive currents).
+Since $(1-\gamma)T_\ve+\gamma S\in[\alpha]$ is a K\"ahler current, this argument also proves \eqref{toshow} when we restrict to K\"ahler currents. \end{proof} \begin{rem} When $[\alpha]$ is big and $V\not\subset E_{\rm nK}(\alpha)$, the numerical restricted volume was introduced independently by Hisamoto \cite{Hi} and Matsumura \cite{Ma}, by the right hand side of \eqref{toshow} (using closed positive currents).
 They also proved some of the basic properties of numerical restricted volumes in this case.
+For example, the arguments in \cite[Theorem 1.3]{Hi} can be used to show that when $[\alpha]$ is $V$-big we have

-Our main interest is however in the case when $V$ is possibly contained in $E_{nK}(\alpha)$. \end{rem} The following result was proved independently by Hisamoto \cite{Hi} and Matsumura \cite{Ma}: \begin{thm} Let $X$ be a projective manifold, $L$ a big line bundle and $V\subset X$ an irreducible subvariety.
-If $V\not\subset E_{nK}(c_1(L))=\mathbb{B}_+(L)$, then we have
+where $\langle\cdot\rangle$ on the RHS is the non-pluripolar Monge-Amp\`ere operator.
+Our main interest is however in the case when $V$ is possibly contained in $E_{\rm nK}(\alpha)$, so $[\alpha]$ is $V$-psef but not $V$-big. \end{rem} The following result was proved independently by Hisamoto \cite{Hi} and Matsumura \cite{Ma}, using the crucial \cite[Theorem 2.13]{ELMNP}: \begin{thm} Let $X$ be a projective manifold, $L$ a big line bundle and $V\subset X$ an irreducible subvariety.
+If $V\not\subset E_{\rm nK}(c_1(L))=\mathbb{B}_+(L)$, then we have

 \end{thm} By homogeneity, this result also holds when $L$ is just a $\mathbb{Q}$-divisor.
-As remarked in the introduction, \eqref{equal3} remains also trivially true if $V\subset E_{nn}(c_1(L))=\mathbb{B}_-(L)$ since both sides are zero.
-In general however \eqref{equal3} fails, see Example \ref{exx} below.
+As remarked in the introduction, \eqref{equal3} remains also trivially true if $V\subset E_{\rm nn}(c_1(L))=\mathbb{B}_-(L)$ since both sides are zero.
+In general however \eqref{equal3} fails, see Examples \ref{exx} and \ref{exx2} below.

-The correct substitute for \eqref{equal3} is given by Theorem \ref{regg} which we now prove. \begin{proof}[Proof of Theorem \ref{regg}] If $V\subset \mathbb{B}_{-}(L)=E_{nn}(c_1(L))$ then $\langle c_1(L)^{\dim V}\rangle_{X|V}=0$ by definition, while also by definition we have $V\subset \mathbb{B}(L+\ve H)$ for all $\ve\in\mathbb{Q}_{>0}$, and so $\vol_{X|V}(L+\ve H)=0$ too.
+The correct substitute for \eqref{equal3} is given by Theorem \ref{regg} which we now prove. \begin{proof}[Proof of Theorem \ref{regg}] If $V\subset \mathbb{B}_{-}(L)=E_{\rm nn}(c_1(L))$ then $\langle c_1(L)^{\dim V}\rangle_{X|V}=0$ by definition, while also by definition we have $V\subset \mathbb{B}(L+\ve H)$ for all $\ve\in\mathbb{Q}_{>0}$, and so $\vol_{X|V}(L+\ve H)=0$ too.

-If instead $V\not\subset E_{nn}(c_1(L))$, then essentially by definition
+If instead $V\not\subset E_{\rm nn}(c_1(L))$, then essentially by definition

 where the currents $T$ have analytic singularities.
 But we also have that $V\not\subset \mathbb{B}_+(L+\ve H)$ for all $\ve\in\mathbb{Q}_{>0},$ and so Lemma \ref{volr} and Theorem \ref{hisamat} give

 and the result follows.
 Finally, inequality \eqref{oneway} follows from this and the fact that $\vol_{X|V}(L)\leq \vol_{X|V}(L+\ve H)$. \end{proof} \begin{rem} The quantity on the RHS of \eqref{regular} has also recently been studied in \cite{CHPW}, where it is denoted by $\vol^+_{X|V}(L)$ (see their Definition 2.2). \end{rem}